-Menes Chee-Our Board of Trustees believes that Mr. Chee's operational experience as a Managing Director in the Tactical Opportunities Group at Blackstone, together with his experience as a Principal with TPG, in the Merchant Banking Group at Credit Suisse First Boston in the Leveraged Finance Group at Donaldson Lufkin & Jenrette give him the qualifications and skills to serve as a trustee.
+Menes Chee-Our Board of Trustees believes that Mr. Chee's operational experience as a Managing Director in the Tactical Opportunities Group at Blackstone and GSO Capital Partners, together with his experience as a Principal with TPG-Axon give him the qualifications and skills to serve as a trustee.
 Additional information regarding Mr. Chee's experience is set forth above.